 You Are Changing Lives For The Better

-Click here to change lives and contact your representative NOW to let them known that they need to support H.R.
+Click here to change lives and contact your representative NOW to let them know that they need to support H.R.
 1818.

 Thor was rescued on January 29, 2012, at the age of 11 years old.
 Turpentine Creek Wildlife Refuge received a call about a lion at a hunting and game show.
 The sickly looking lion was being kept in a small cage that was not attached to the floor.
 Team members from Turpentine Creek went to check it out and found Thor.